Webklex/juck/README.md

-  --file      string    Target sourcemap file path --file-list string    File path of a file containing a list of target source map file paths --url       string    Target sourcemap url
-  --delay     duration  Delay between two requests.
-Only applies if --url-list is used --url-list  string    File path of a file containing a list of target source map urls --output    string    Directory to output from sourcemap to (default "./output") --combined            Combine all source files into one --disable-ssl         Don't verify the site's SSL certificate
+  --file      string    Target sourcemap file path --file-list string    File path of a file containing a list of target source map file paths --url       string    Target sourcemap url --url-list  string    File path of a file containing a list of target source map urls --force               Force to download and overwrite local sourcemap --delay     duration  Delay between two requests.
+Only applies if --url-list is used --output    string    Directory to output from sourcemap to (default "./output") --combined            Combine all source files into one --disable-ssl         Don't verify the site's SSL certificate